mvolkmann/blog/src/swift.md

   Sometimes pressing the "Try Again" button results in a clean build.
   Other times it is necessary to close the project, reopen it, and building again to resolve the mystery issues.

+- Too many warnings about things developers cannot fix.

+  Common warnings include
+  "[LayoutConstraints] Unable to simultaneously satisfy constraints." and "Will attempt to recover by breaking constraint", followed by stack traces.
+  These make it difficult to find your own `print` output.

 ## Questions